sejungkwak/trading-paradise/README.md

   - Internal chat system

-    Users are invited to the Discord channel to communicate in real-time with "Trading Paradise" at the moment.
+    Users are invited to the Discord channel to communicate in real-time with <cite>Trading Paradise</cite> at the moment.
 An internal communication channel will allow users to communicate directly via the site without having to sign up for a new app or even visiting another site.
 However, I have focused on front-end development on this project and am not confident building a back-end yet.
 I would like to implement an internal chat system when I am more comfortable.
 <br>

 # Technologies Used